Off-Shell Scalar Supermultiplet in the Unfolded Dynamics Approach: Introduction

 \section{Introduction}

 Unfolded dynamics approach, originally developed for the description of higher--spin field dynamics \cite{2 Vasiliev Annals Phys 190 (1989) 59}, implies rewriting field equations in the form of some generalized covariant constancy conditions.
 In principle, any theory can be reformulated in such a way (e.g., in \cite{3 Vasiliev Actions charges and off-shell fields in the unfolded dynamics approach} this has been done for gravity and Yang-Mills theory).
-Unfolded formulation of a dynamical system allows one to control easily its gauge symmetries.
+Unfolded formulation of a dynamical system allows one to control its gauge symmetries.
 The coordinate-free language of differential forms is particularly convenient for theories of gravity.
 Moreover, so-called universal unfolded equations \cite{4 Bekaert Cnockaert Iazeolla Vasiliev Nonlinear higher spin theories in various dimensions}, to which class belong all relevant examples, are insensitive to a particular space-time where the fields live.
-The latter property allows one in particular to extend any unfolded supersymmetric system from physical space-time to superspace.
+The latter property allows one in particular to derive different versions of the superspace formulations directly from the unfolded formulation in the usual space-time.

-Another remarkable feature of the unfolded dynamics approach is that it provides a tool for the search for Lagrangians and conserved currents in terms of certain $Q$-cohomology associated with the system of unfolded equations \cite{3 Vasiliev Actions charges and off-shell fields in the unfolded dynamics approach}.
-The aim of this paper is to illustrate this scheme by systematic derivation of the manifestly supersymmetric superspace actions for the simplest supersymmetric model, namely $4d$ Wess-Zumino model.
-Our results provide an off-shell extension of the on-shell results of \cite{9 Ponomarev Vasiliev Unfolded Scalar Supermultiplet}.
+A related remarkable feature of the unfolded dynamics approach is that it provides a tool for the search for Lagrangians and conserved currents in terms of certain $Q$-cohomology associated with the system of unfolded equations \cite{3 Vasiliev Actions charges and off-shell fields in the unfolded dynamics approach}.
+The aim of this paper is to illustrate this method by systematic derivation of the manifestly supersymmetric superspace actions for the simplest supersymmetric model, namely $4d$ Wess-Zumino model \cite{Wess Zumino 1974,18 Wess Bagger Supersymmetry and Supergravity}.
+Our results provide an off-shell extension of the on-shell results of \cite{Ponomarev Vasiliev}.